Shia Islam in Iraq: During the Iraqi conflict (2003–present)

 After the US-led 2003 invasion of Iraq, sectarian violence between Shia and the Sunnis steadily escalated.
 By 2007, the United States' National Intelligence Estimate described the violence as a "civil war".
 During the 2006–2008 sectarian violence, tens to hundreds of thousands of people were killed (mainly Shia civilians) and 1.7 million were internally displaced by February 2007, according to António Guterres, UN High Commissioner for Refugees.
 In ISIL-occupied Iraq (2014–2017) Shias faced some of the worst treatment, and thousands were killed for their faith.

 Demographics

+Shia Muslims in Iraq are ethnically made up of Arabs in central and southern Iraq, Turkmens in the north, Kurds in the northeast, and Persians throughout the holy cities.
+No exact and recent data is available for the ethno-religious composition of Iraq, and due to this, all numbers in this regard are approximations.
 In 2003 the Shia Muslims population was estimated to make up around 55% of Iraq's population.
 The data on the religious affiliation of Iraq's population are uncertain.
 95–99% of the population are Muslims.
 The CIA World Factbook reports a 2015 estimate according to which 29–34% are Sunni Muslims and 61–64% Shia Muslims.
 According to a 2011 survey by Pew Research, 51% of the Muslims identify as Shia and 42% as Sunni.